needle-tools/needle-engine-support/documentation/docs-backlog.md

 You can split up scenes into multiple glTF files with some limitations, and then load those on demand (only when needed).
 This keeps loading performance fast and file size small.

+## Source Control

+Generated Projects can either be added to source control or kept dynamic.
+Adding them to source control unlocks being able to adjust HTML, CSS, etc very flexible.
+To generate dynamic projects, change their path to `../Library/MyScene`.
+They will be regenerated if needed.

 # How it works

 Needle Engine roughly consists of three parts: